nismod/simim/README.md

 Thus a scenario where only jobs in Cambridge are increased would have no significant impact on say Oxford, since commuting between the two is not feasible with the current infrastructure.
 However, a scenario which also incudes a significant reduction in commute cost would see an impact on Oxford's attractiveness as a place to live.

 For this to be implemented requires a cost matrix that incorporates all forms of travel.
 Crucially, rail travel cost data has not yet been provided.

+### Justification of the migration delta scaling

+A convincing argument needs to be made to justify the upscaling of the change in migration caused by the scenario described in the [Caveats](#caveats) section.

+### Updated Scenarios using new definition of region

+LADs in region has been redefined.
+Cambridge Econometrics are providing updated scenarios.

 # Example